Errol Tobias

-Errol George Tobias (born 18 March 1950) is a former South African rugby union footballer, and the first player of colour to play in a test match for the South African national side.
+Errol George Tobias (born 18 March 1950) is a former South African rugby union player, and the first player of colour to play in a test match for the South African national side.
 He gained six caps between 1981 and 1984 when the country was still following the policy of apartheid.
 Tobias's selection paved the way for other black players to be added to the national team: first Avril Williams, and later, Avril's nephew, Chester Williams.
 Of his 21 games for the Springboks, six were tests.

 Early life and rugby career

 Errol Tobias was born on the farm Klipdrift, located outside Caledon in the Overberg district of the Western Cape.